 - 1. Doebelin, E O, "Measurement Systems, Application and Design", McGraw Hill, 5th Edition, 2004. - 2.
 Jack P Holman, "Experimental Methods for Engineers", 7th edition, McGraw Hill, USA, 2001. - 3.
-Ian R Sinclair, "Sensors and Transducers", 3rd edition, Newnes publishers, 2001. - 4.
-Robert G Seippel, "Transducers, Sensors and Detectors", Reston Publishing Company, US.
+Ian R Sinclair, "Sensors and Transducers", 3rd edition, Newnes publishers, 2001.

+4. Robert G Seippel, "Transducers, Sensors and Detectors", Reston Publishing Company, US.

-After completion of the course the student will be,
+After completion of the course the student,

-- Apply the common methods for converting a physical parameter into an electrical quantity for measurement of temperature, strain, motion, position and light for industrial applications. - Able to function with multi disciplinary team - Understand potential and ethical responsibility - Will have the relevant knowledge to select different kind of sensors for that particular application
+- will apply the common methods for converting a physical parameter into an electrical quantity for measurement of temperature, strain, motion, position and light for industrial applications. - will be able to function with multi disciplinary team - will have the relevant knowledge to select different kind of sensors for that particular application